-During the month of October, the RRB mails Forms RL-4 and RL-5 to retirement and survivor disability annuitants.
+On an annual basis, the RRB mails Forms RL-4 and RL-5 to retirement and survivor disability annuitants.
 Form RL-4 is issued to employee disability annuitants who are under full retirement age.
 Form RL-5 is issued to survivor disability annuitants who are under age 60.
 These notices remind disability annuitants of events that must be reported to the RRB.
 In addition, these notices provide the monthly earnings limit for the current calendar year and prior calendar year.
-We mail all the forms by the end of the month of October.
+Field offices should handle reports of work activity or changes in medical condition that are generated as a result of these mailings.
+If a response is received at headquarters that reports work activity or a change in medical condition, the report will be forwarded to the Disability Benefits Division (DBD) for handling.
+See DCM 8.4.3 for how DBD will handle this correspondence.